aspose-email/Aspose.Email-Documentation/en/net/developer-guide/working-with-exchange-ews-client/filter-messages-with-aqs-from-exchange-mailbox/_index.md

 You can create a search query with AQS by:

-- [ExchangeAdvancedSyntaxQueryBuilder](https://reference.aspose.com/email/net/aspose.email.clients.exchange/exchangeadvancedsyntaxquerybuilder/), which represents the builder of search expression based on the Advanced Query Syntax (AQS). or
+- [`ExchangeAdvancedSyntaxQueryBuilder`](https://reference.aspose.com/email/net/aspose.email.clients.exchange/exchangeadvancedsyntaxquerybuilder/), which represents the builder of search expression based on the Advanced Query Syntax (AQS).
+Or
-- [ExchangeAdvancedSyntaxMailQuery](https://reference.aspose.com/email/net/aspose.email.clients.exchange/exchangeadvancedsyntaxquerybuilder/), which creates an AQS string directly based on the supported keywords.
+- [`ExchangeAdvancedSyntaxMailQuery`](https://reference.aspose.com/email/net/aspose.email.clients.exchange/exchangeadvancedsyntaxquerybuilder/), which creates an AQS string directly based on the supported keywords.

 ## Create a search query using query builder